Viasat/ansible-duounix/README.md

 or console access.
 We intentionally **don't** handle things like PAM configuration in this role, because those will vary widely by use case.

+# INSTALLATION NOTES

+* When installing from source, you need a compiler toolchain (obviously).
+On a distro like Ubuntu, one is installed by default, but others like CentOS leave the choice up to you.
+So do we.  **When installing from source, make sure you install a compiler first.**

 # Configuration

 **Bold** items are required.